HarryAllen1/tsa-grouping-thing/docs/admin/registration.md

-# Registering for Regionals and State
+# Registering for the January Qualifier and State

-The WA regionals and state registration page is really bad.
+The WA January Qualifier and state registration page is really bad.
 As this team creation wizard's database is different from WTSA's, normally, a lot of work (sometimes hours) must be put in to transfer data across systems.
 This can be rather tedious, as the event modification page looks like this:

 ![registration eyesore](./registration%20eyesore.png)